SumikaNya

 After configuration is complete, directly use the following command in the current directory to start Core.

-# The same command is used for updating the back end or modifying the yaml configuration to update the container
+# The same command is used for updating the back end or modifying the yaml configuration and updating the container

 docker compose pull && docker compose up -d

-After successful startup, you can see the running status of the mx-server, redis, and mongo containers in the 1 Panel.
+After a successful start, you can see the running status of the mx-server, redis, and mongo containers in the 1 Panel.

-At this point, you have successfully deployed the back end.
+At this point, you have successfully set up the back end.

 image